-Intensive creative writing workshops, and exposure to world-renowned authors, for teen writers finishing 10th, 11th, or 12th grade.
-Write new work, revise work-in-progress, and gain insight into the creative process in a supportive community of peers and mentors.
+Intensive creative writing workshops for writers ages 15-18.
+Write and share new work, experiment with new styles, and gain insight into the creative process in a supportive community.
 Read More!

 What makes Juniper extraordinary is the space it creates, a space of diverse community, where teenagers from all over the country, with vastly different life experiences, can meet and bond over a shared love for the art of words.
 At the heart of the Institute are daily multi-genre workshops.
-Working with faculty alongside a core group of peers, participants generate new work, revise work in progress, and form a supportive community of young writers who are committed to sharing and receiving feedback on their writing.
-Other activities include field trips to area museums and literary destinations, as well as hands-on courses in bookmaking and performance.
-Each evening, participants experience the transformative power of literature read aloud by the acclaimed faculty and writers in residence of the concurrent adult Institute—including Joy Williams, Matthew Zapruder, Dara Wier, and Mitchell S. Jackson.
-Follow-up Q&A sessions allow participants to explore the creative process and writer's life with these world-renowned authors.
+Working with faculty and a core group of peers, participants generate new work, revise work in progress, and form a supportive community of young writers who are committed to sharing and receiving feedback on their writing.
+Other activities include field trips to area museums and literary destinations, as well as hands-on studio sessions.

 A typical day at Juniper is centered around activities related to “the writer’s life.”
 Young writers work on developing their own writing in workshop, craft, and studio sessions.
-In addition to these courses, young writers attend readings and Q&As by acclaimed faculty and writers in residence from the Juniper Institute for adults.
-For more information about each of these, check out our Curriculum.
+For more information about each of these aspects, check out our Curriculum.
 Throughout the day, Young Writers will eat three meals at UMass’ award winning dining facilities.

 What type of teenager participates in your camp or program?